otcshare/automotive-message-broker/README.md

 ## Running with the Qt mainloop:

 Some source and sink plugins may want to use the Qt-based mainloop to take advantage of Qt features.
-To enable the Qt mainloop, run cmake with -Duse_qtcore=On:
+To enable the Qt mainloop, run cmake with -Dqtmainloop=On:

 ~~~~~~~~~~~~~{.bash}
 cmake .. -Dqtmainloop=On